TrueBurn/codebase-scribe-ai/README.md

 See the [Configuration Guide](docs/CONFIG.md) for detailed information on the configuration system.

+### Path Compression

+The project includes a path compression utility that reduces token usage when sending file paths to LLMs.
+This is particularly useful for Java projects with deep package structures, where file paths can consume a significant portion of the token budget.

+The path compression system:

+- Identifies common prefixes in file paths
+- Replaces them with shorter keys (e.g., `@1`, `@2`)
+- Adds an explanation of the compression scheme to the LLM prompt
+- Significantly reduces token usage for large projects

+For example, paths like `src/main/java/com/example/project/Controller.java` are compressed to `@1/Controller.java`, saving tokens while maintaining readability.

+### TODOs

+- **Fix Dependencies Error**: There's an issue with the `dependencies` field in the project overview generation.
+This needs to be investigated and fixed to ensure proper documentation generation.

 ### Bytecode Caching

 Python bytecode caching is currently disabled for development purposes.
 To re-enable it: